GAL: Gradient Assisted Learning for Decentralized Multi-Organization Collaborations: Theoretical Analysis

 \section{Theoretical Analysis}

-To develop a convergence analysis of the GAL algorithm, we consider an abstract form of the GAL training procedure as described in Algorithm~\ref{alg:abstract}.
-In particular, we use the following notations.
+To develop a convergence analysis of the GAL algorithm, we use the following notations.
 We still let $\F_m$ (for each $m=1,\ldots,M$) denote a set of real-valued functions defined on organization $m$'s data $x_m$.
 For notational simplicity, for each $f_m \in \F_m$, we also treat it as a function of the (artificially) extended variable $x=[x_1,\ldots,x_M]$.
 So, we may write a function in the form of $f_1+f_2$, which basically means $[x_1,x_2] \mapsto f_1(x_1)+f_2(x_2)$.
 Let $\L$ denote the overarching loss function to minimize (for the agent to assist), and $P_M$ the probability simplex.

+As a summary, we abstract the core steps in Algorithm~\ref{alg:gal} below.
+For each organization $m$ at assistance round $t$, it optimizes each local model by solving